-Set the thermostat to desired temperature.
-The thermostat on this water heater has been factory set to approximately 120°F to reduce the risk of scald injury.
+Set the thermostat to the 2 desired temperature, on the control assembly.
+See "Adjusting the Control Assembly's Operational Modes," page 17.
+The set point on this water heater has been factory set to approximately 120°F to reduce the risk of scald injury.
 You may wish to set a higher temperature to provide hot water for automatic dishwashers or laundry machines, to provide more hot water capacity, and to reduce bacterial growth.
 Higher tank temperatures (140° F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause water-borne diseases.